Translations of Ulysses: Japanese

 The first Japanese translation was made by Sei Ito, Sadamu Nagamatsu and Hisanori Tsuji, and published in two parts by Daiichi-Shobo, Tokyo in 1931 and 1934.
 The translation was "pirated", as its authors did not have rights to publish the book.
 Some parts were omitted to bypass the state censorship, but the book was banned in 1934.
 Multiple versions of the first translation exist, with various omissions.
 Ito published another translation of the first volume in 1938.
-The full version of the this translation was finally published in two volumes in 1955.
+The full version of this translation was finally published in two volumes in 1955.

 The second translation was made by Sohei Morita, Nahara Hirosaburo, Naotaro Tatsuguchi, Takehito Ono, Ichiro Ando and Eitaro Murayama and published "in five small paperbound volumes" from 1932 to 1935 in Tokyo.

 The last volume contained multiple omissions, it was done following the ban of the first translation.
 Full version of the second translation, without deletions, was published in 1952.

 Both early translations were done without Joyce's authorization; nevertheless, Joyce was very interested in it and claimed that "20,000 copies of U in Japanese sold in Japan in 6 months" in 1933.

 The third translation by Saiichi Maruya, Reiji Nagakawa and Yuichi Takamatsu was published in 1964; revised edition was published in 1996–1997.

 Translator Naoki Yanase, who previously translated Finnegans Wake, translated the first 12 episodes of Ulysses.
 He died in 2016, before he finished the whole book; his translation was published posthumously.